MicrosoftDocs/cpp-docs/docs/cpp/exception-specifications-throw-cpp.md

   - "zh-tw"
 ---
 # Exception Specifications (throw, noexcept) (C++)
 Exception specifications are a C++ language feature that indicate the programmer's intent about the exception types that can be propagated by a function.
-You can specify that a function may not exit by an exception by using an *exception specification*.
-The compiler can use this information to optimize calls to the function, and to terminate the program if an exception escapes the function.
+You can specify that a function may or may not exit by an exception by using an *exception specification*.
+The compiler can use this information to optimize calls to the function, and to terminate the program if an unexpected exception escapes the function.
 There are two kinds of exception specification.
 The *noexcept specification* is new in C++11.
 It specifies whether the set of potential exceptions that can escape the function is empty.
 The *dynamic exception specification*, or `throw(optional_type_list)` specification, is deprecated in C++11 and is only partially supported by Visual Studio.
 This exception specification was designed to provide summary information about what exceptions can be thrown out of a function, but in practice it was found to be problematic.
 The one dynamic exception specification that did prove to be somewhat useful was the unconditional `throw()` specification.
 For example, the function declaration:

 ```cpp
 void MyFunction(int i) throw();